Asudox/resvolt/README.md

 ## License

-The fork and this project is both licensed under the [MIT License](https://mit-license.org/)
+The fork and this project are both licensed under the [MIT License](https://mit-license.org/)